stacks-network/stacks-core/sip/sip-007-stacking-consensus.md

 chain also allows addresses to submit STX transfers on the Bitcoin chain.
 Such operations are only evaluated by the miner of an anchor block elected in the burn block that immediately follows the burn block that included the operations.
-For example, if a TransferStxOp occurs in burnchain block 100, then the Stacks block elected by burnchain block 101 will process that transfer.
+For example, if a `TransferStxOp` occurs in burnchain block 100, then the Stacks block elected by burnchain block 101 will process that transfer.

 In order to submit on the Bitcoin chain, stackers must submit two Bitcoin transactions:

-* `PreStxOp`: this operation prepares the Stacks blockchain node to validate the subsequent StackStxOp or TransferStxOp.
+* `PreStxOp`: this operation prepares the Stacks blockchain node to validate the subsequent `StackStxOp` or `TransferStxOp`.
 * `StackStxOp`: this operation executes the `stack-stx` operation.
 * `TransferStxOp`: this operation transfers STX from a sender to a recipient